lileiting/BinMarkers/README.md

 The default genotypes are "a" for 0/0, "h" for 0/1, "b" for 1/1, "-" for missingthese could be customized using -0, -1, -2 and -m options.

+The default value for threshold is 5, "threshold" means maximum genotype differences allowed within a bin marker block, which similar to maximum allowed mismatch in sequence alignment.

 Examples

     perl binmarkers.pl markers.map -t 5